 Instagram, Facebook, Twitter, Pinterest, or Goodreads.

 Have you signed up for my newsletter yet?
-You’ll get instant access to my flash fiction story, “The Stone Veil,” plus I give away New Zealand chocolate and an e-book in every newsletter!
+You’ll get instant access to my short story, “The Watertamer’s Sister,” plus I give away good stuff in every one!